yoannsculo/JobCatcher/README.md

 project.
 So I guess my code is not so pythonic ... yet.
 Feel free to help me or show me mistakes I could have made or improvements I could do.

+## Dependencies

+	python-html2text, python-requests, python-beautifulsoup

+## Usage

+	./jobcatcher.py -c # To create database
+	./jobcatcher.py -b # To load my blacklist into the DB ./jobcatcher.py -s # To fetch last offers ./jobcatcher.py -r # To generate reports

+Reports are generated into the local "www" directory.

+I start jobcatcher.py -s manually with crontab for now.
+But this should change soon.

 # List of supported Job Boards

 - Apec.fr (French)
 - Lolix.org (French) TODO
 - Linux.com (English) TODO
+- L'eXpress-Board (French) TODO
+- Remixjobs.com (French) TODO

 Help me to add new job boards to JobCatcher ! :)